Gunman who killed 23 in a racist attack at a Walmart in El Paso pleads guilty to capital murder

-EL PASO, Texas — (AP) — The gunman who killed 23 people in a racist attack at a Walmart in El Paso — one of the deadliest mass shootings in U.S. history — pleaded guilty Monday to capital murder in a state district court.
+EL PASO, Texas — (AP) — The gunman who killed 23 people when he targeted Hispanic shoppers at a Walmart in Texas in 2019 pleaded guilty Monday to capital murder and was scolded by a judge over the racist attack in El Paso near the U.S.-Mexico border.

-Judge Sam Medrano told 26-year-old Patrick Crusius he failed in his attack on a community that would have welcomed him “with open arms.”
+Patrick Crusius, a white 26-year-old community college dropout, wore a striped jumpsuit, shackles and a protective vest in the El Paso courtroom, as many dozens of victims' relatives waited in the gallery to address him face-to-face.

+Crusius did not address the families while accepting the plea deal, which he made after local prosecutors agreed to take the death penalty off the table.
+He had already been sentenced to 90 consecutive life terms on federal hate crime charges.
+His accepting of the plea agreement from Texas prosecutors ends six years of efforts to punish him by state and federal authorities.

-"You came to inflict terror, to take innocent lives, and to shatter a community that had done nothing but stand for kindness, unity and love.
-You slaughtered fathers, mothers, sons and daughters,” Medrano said.
+"You came to inflict terror, to take innocent lives and to shatter a community that had done nothing but stand for kindness, unity and love.
+You slaughtered fathers, mothers, sons and daughters,” State District Judge Sam Medrano said.

 “Now as you begin the rest of your life locked away, remember this: your mission failed,” he continued.
 “You did not divide this city, you strengthened it.
 You did not silence its voice, you made it louder.
 You did not instill fear, you inspired unity.
 El Paso rose, stronger and braver.”